2020 Call for Session Proposals

 / Conference Contact: Identify the organizer of your session.
 This person

-will be SNEAPA’s contact for your session and will be responsible for
+will be SNEAPA’s contact for your session and will be responsible both for

-submitting your session presentation before the conference.
+submitting your session presentation before the conference and coordinating a "dry run" with conference organizers and session speakers.
 Provide name,

 Information for Session Presenters: Provide each presenter’s name, title, organization,